 Mi Kun Chan Non

-Prior to this work, Mi Kun studied Grassroots Leadership Training and Educational Movement, Business Correspondence in British Council, Development Study, and Rural Social Leadership Development at universities across the world.
+Prior to this work, Mi Kun studied Grassroots Leadership Training and Educational Movement, Business Correspondence in the British Council, Development Study, and Rural Social Leadership Development at universities across the world.
 In 2004, she received a Master’s in Development Studies from the Kimmage Development Study Centre in Dublin.